 |

-of equipment and related documentation, of a variety of spy radio sets and
+It consisted of equipment and related documentation of a variety of spy radio sets

-other covert equipment that was used by the intelligence agencies of the
+and other covert equipment that had been used by the intelligence agencies of the

 former Czechoslovakia.

-Although all covert equipment was thought to have been
+Although all covert equipment was destined to be

 destroyed, some devices have miraculously escaped demolition.